namhyung/uftrace/doc/uftrace-dump.md

 \--graphviz
 :   Show DOT style output used by the graphviz toolkit.

+\--mermaid
+:   Show graph as mermaid flowchart diagram.
+It can be rendered in the browser.

 \--debug
 :   Show hex dump of data as well